 How do you help us resolve the issues in our case?

-I provide you with information and guidance based on knowledge, experience and judgment obtained through more than 35 years of practice.
+I provide the parties with information and guidance based on knowledge, experience and judgment obtained through more than 45 years of practice.
 In most cases, I meet with the parties 2-3 times.

 Are we obligated to follow the laws of the State of California?